 Other downsides include no anniversary bonus points, no free checked bag and no redemption bonus.
-However, all of these perks are offered with JetBlue Plus Card (this card is not currently available on CardRatings), which has a $99 annual fee but a larger sign-up bonus (30,000 points), six times the points on JetBlue flights, an anniversary bonus of 5,000 points and offers a 10 percent bonus when you redeem your points.
+However, all of these perks are offered with JetBlue Plus Card (this card is not currently available on CardRatings), which has a $99 annual fee but a larger signup bonus (30,000 points), six times the points on JetBlue flights, an anniversary bonus of 5,000 points and offers a 10 percent bonus when you redeem your points.
 Cardholders also get an annual $100 statement credit when they purchase a JetBlue Vacations package of at least $100.
 If you compare these two cards, it might be worth paying the $99 annual fee.

 You also have to keep in mind JetBlue's limited markets.
 If you don't live near an airport serviced by JetBlue, this card won't do you much good, so be sure to thoroughly check the "Where We Jet" map before deciding to apply for this card.

 JetBlue Card vs. Gold Delta SkyMiles® Credit Card from American Express

 Cardholders also get their first checked bag free on every flight, which can save a family of four $200 on a round-trip flight; however, the Gold Delta SkyMiles® Credit Card from American Express waives the annual fee for the first year, but after that you'll pay a $95 annual fee.
 Neither card has a foreign transaction fee, but the Gold Delta SkyMiles® Credit Card from American Express comes with other perks such as car rental and travel accident insurance.
-With this card, you also earn two miles per dollar on Delta purchases, giving it a value of as much as 5 cents per point when redeemed for a 15,000-point award flight.
+With this card, you also earn two miles per $1 on Delta purchases and one mile per $1 on other purchases.
 Delta has many more international routes than JetBlue, so for those who travel internationally it's likely the better option, especially with no foreign transaction fees and free checked baggage.

 JetBlue Card vs. Southwest Rapid Rewards® Premier Credit Card